27 Foods That Kill Your Sex Drive

 If your arteries are gummed up, blood flow to your sexual organs will be less than optimal…and that's a very bad thing for sexual function across the board.
 Trans fats are well known for their ability to clog arteries, and that's why many restaurants and food brands are eager to get them out of their products.
 Not only can they contribute to an early death they can contribute to a lack of "little death," the charming French term for an orgasm.

-There’s plenty of evidence to show that drinking coffee is the great way for men to fluff up their erections and even put a little pizazz in your sex game.
-If you’re someone who gets jittery or anxious from coffee, it may have the exact opposite effect.
-That’s because increased anxiety can often lower your sex drive.
-It’s a frequent complaint of people with a sensitivity to caffeine.
-Intrigued?
-Find out more about What Happens to Your Body When You Drink Coffee.
+There's plenty of evidence to show that drinking coffee is the great way for men to fluff up their erections and even put a little pizazz in your sex game.
+If you're someone who gets jittery or anxious from coffee, it may have the exact opposite effect.
+That's because increased anxiety can often lead to a low libido.
+It's a frequent complaint of people with a sensitivity to caffeine.

 While there is no evidence to suggest that these kinds of vegetables rob eaters of their desire to have sex, they may dull the sex drive of their partners.
 Why?
 Well, broccoli, cabbage, and Brussels sprouts impact secretions including semen, sweat, urine, and breath…leading to unpleasant scents and tastes.
 Cruciferous veggies also increase the pungency of your flatulence, thanks to the raffinose and sulfate.
 Raffinose is a sugar found in cruciferous veggies that go undigested until it reaches the large intestine, where it's then fermented by gas-producing bacteria.

-Another controversial entry on this list is chocolate, which is also on our list of 50 Best Foods for Your Penis.
-Dark chocolate is thought of as an aphrodisiac because it stimulates feelings of euphoria and love, but some chocolate also been shown to suppress testosterone levels.
+Another controversial entry on this list is chocolate, which is also on our list of best foods for your penis.
+Dark chocolate is thought of as an aphrodisiac because it stimulates feelings of euphoria and love, but some chocolate also been shown to suppress testosterone levels and cause a low libido.

 Okay, this isn't technically a food—but it's still something you consume, so it's on the list.
 Antidepressants and other medications like Adderall and birth control (hello, irony) can interrupt how your body produces and manages hormones like serotonin, epinephrine, and dopamine, which all influence your sex drive.
 Talk to your doctor if you think your pills might be lowering your libido.